Teichlab/bracer/README.md

 	max_jellyfish_memory = 1G

 Trinity needs to know the maximum memory available to it for the Jellyfish component.
 Specify this here.

-#### Trinity version
-    #uncomment the line below to explicitly specify Trinity version.
-Options are '1' or '2'
-    #trinity_version = 2

-BraCeR will automatically detect the version of Trinity you have installed.
-You can also explicitly specify it here if you wish.

-##### HPC configuration
-    #uncomment the line below if you've got a configuration file for Trinity to use a computing grid #
-    trinity_grid_conf = /path/to/trinity/grid.conf

-Trinity can parallelise contig assembly by submitting jobs across a compute cluster.
-If you're running in such an environment you can specify an optional trinity config file here.
-See the Trinity documentation for more information.

 #### Base transcriptomes for Kallisto